MysteryBlokHed/iti-lot-simulator/README.md

   -r, --runs <RUNS>            The number of runs to do per capacity.
 More runs will take longer but produce more stable results [default: 10]
   -t, --threshold <THRESHOLD>  The maximum number of cars that are allowed to be waiting to enter in order for a capacity to be considered acceptable [default: 5]
-  -c, --continuous             Use a continuous probability sampling method that is faster and actually correct -s, --skew                   For use with --continuous.
+  -c, --continuous             Use a continuous probability sampling method that is faster and actually correct -e, --event-based            Instead of simulating every single tick, precompute the arrival and departure times, and then jump to the target simulation times.
+This flag implies --continuous
+  -s, --skew                   For use with --continuous.
 Determines whether the random number generator should be skewed to somewhat match the incorrect discrete probabilities
   -b, --binary-search          Uses a binary search approach to determine the best capacity, instead of just increasing by one constantly
   -m, --max-stay <MAX_STAY>    The maximum amount of time a car will stay in the lot, in seconds.
 Defaults to 8 hours [default: 28800]